linuxserver-archive/Unraid-Nvidia-Plugin/source/UnraidNVIDIA/usr/local/emhttp/plugins/UnraidNVIDIA/README.md

-**unRAID NVIDIA Edition**
+**Unraid NVIDIA**

-This plugin from linuxserver.io allows you to easily install a modified unRAID version with NVIDIA drivers compiled.
+This plugin from linuxserver.io allows you to easily install a modified Unraid version with NVIDIA drivers compiled.